kinestetika/MetaErg/README.md

                         CAUTION: The metaerg databases are big, requiring approximately 165 Gb of disk space.
 --create_database       Use this argument to build the metaerg database from scratch.
 The metaerg
                         database consists of several components.
 By default, this argument will build all.
-If you would like to build specific database components, use more of the following letters:
+If you wish to build specific database components, use one or more of the following letters:

                         P - build prokaryotes
                         V - build viruses